-- Normally, the trail will occupy a 4-metre wide strip along the edge of a cropped field.
+- 8.7.6 The trail will normally occupy a 4-metre wide strip along the edge of a cropped field.
 Usually this will be along the seaward edge as it represents the most convenient route along the coast.
 There will already be a strip of un-cropped land left at the seaward edge for practical, safety or environmental reasons.
-Often this strip will be suitable to accommodate the trail and, in some places, some additional spreading room on the seaward side if, for example, there is an irregular cliff edge. - 8.7.7 On eroding cliffs, the trail will typically roll back without further reference to the Secretary of State, in accordance with a description in our report (see sections 4.10 and 7.1). - 8.7.8 Land used for arable or food crops on the seaward side of the trail will not normally qualify as spreading room because of their excepted land status.
-Where cropped or sown areas seaward of the trail are not covered by the excepted land provisions - for example grass leys or cover crops that are sown on longer rotations - we will consider using informal management or directions as necessary to address concerns about spreading room access.
-We are unlikely to propose any such areas as spreading room on the landward side of the trail, though tree plantations may be considered suitable for inclusion.
+Often this strip will be suitable to accommodate the trail and, in some places, some additional spreading room on the landward side between the trail and the crop edge. - 8.7.7 On eroding cliffs, the trail will typically roll back automatically in a way that will be described in our report to the Secretary of State. - 8.7.8 Land used for arable or food crops on the seaward side of the trail will not normally qualify as spreading room because of their excepted land status.
+Where cropped or sown areas seaward of the trail are not covered by the excepted land provisions for example grass leys or cover crops that are sown on longer rotations we will consider using informal management or directions as necessary to address concerns about spreading room access.
+We are unlikely to recommend any such areas as spreading room on the landward side of the trail, though tree plantations may be considered suitable for inclusion.